 - Deliver right content to right people

-We set out to first get an understanding of the goals of each group based on their role, as well as any possible frustrations or obstacles they encounter when using the applications.
+Working with a lead user researcher and design architect, I set out to first get an understanding of the goals of each group based on their role, as well as any possible frustrations or obstacles they encounter when using the applications.
 Specific research objectives included:

 - Establish baseline system usability score (SUS) to determine KPIs for post design phase testing